tronicslab/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on November 3rd, Saturday, 2018.

 ## Log

+### R1D14
+Finished my second project - Survey Form - and made a start on my next project - Product Landing Page.
+Two fill weeks in now.
+Enjoying this every day coding habit.

+### R1D13
+Just about finished my Survey form - got bored with the content so livened it up a bit with some sillyness.

 ### R1D12
 Starting to really get the hang of CSS grid, working on completing the style and design nitpicky-ness before calling second project complete.